matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 **How to reduce waste:**

-- Build cross-functional, outcome-oriented teams.
+- Form cross-functional, outcome-oriented teams to reduce handoffs.
-- Automate CI/CD pipelines to reduce manual steps.
+- Provide self-service environments and standardised tooling.
-- Create shared visibility across the entire delivery lifecycle.
+- Establish clear communication channels and ownership for tasks and escalations.

 !!! info "Evidence"